“Apparently that dog of hers joined you in the water.”

 Folding the Origami Dachshund

-Leyla Torres has produced an excellent video showing how to fold this model, with the permission of the designer.
+Leyla Torres has produced an excellent video showing how to fold this origami dachshund dog model, with the permission of the designer.
 The instructions are clear and the pace of instructions is perfect to fold along to.
-This tutorial video is available on her website.
+More tutorial videos are available on her website.